metosin/reitit/doc/advanced/composing_routers.md

      ["/bar/:id" ::bar]]))
 ```

-We can query it's resolved routes and options:
+We can query the resolved routes and options:

 ```clj
 (r/routes router)